 October 21, 1 Night

 Carol Parc Hotel, Bucharest

 The Carol Parc Hotel is one of Romania’s most luxurious hotels and the only one included in the prestigious Condé Nast Traveler Top 136 Best Hotels of the World.
 It is a favorite of world-famous film and pop stars, politicians, and top business people.
-Located next to the oldest and largest park in the city, the hotel offers an excellent view and provides easy access to downtown Bucharest.
+This hotel offers an excellent view and provides easy access to downtown Bucharest.